biomodels/BIOMD0000000051/README.md

 `pip install git+https://github.com/biomodels/BIOMD0000000051.git`

-To install a specific version (from the 2014-09-16 release in this example)
+To install a specific version (in this example, from the 2014-09-16 BioModels release)

 `pip install git+https://github.com/biomodels/BIOMD0000000051.git@20140916`